Are you 100 air-mile exempt?

 Although not always required, ELDs can be an excellent resource for a short-haul fleet.
 Constant awareness of a driver’s distance, eliminating any concerns of going beyond the radius limit, and monitoring driver scorecards are just two of many benefits.

 Stay DOT compliant

-Knowing these rules and regulations will allow you to stay compliant and plan your operations more efficiently.
+Staying knowledgeable on FMCSA rules and regulations will allow you to stay DOT compliant and plan your operations more efficiently.

 All CNS services are geared toward keeping your trucking company safe, compliant, and on the road.